LibraryCarpentry/lc-data-intro/_episodes/09-why-automate.md

 ### Why take an automated or computational approach?

 Otherwise known as the 'why not do it manually?' question.
 There are plenty of times when manual work is the easiest, fastest and most efficient approach.
 Here are two conditions that should make you consider using automation:
- - You know how to automate the task
+ - You know how to automate the task.
- - You think this is a task you will do over and over again
+ - You think this is a task you will do over and over again.

 Main lessons: